zhangsipeng/143_project/README.md

 Fig contains images of all of the outputs shown from the notebook files

+### How to Run Python Files:
+Make sure to MOVE the desired python file to the datasets directory, in order for the code to find the dataset to do analysis on.

 ### How to Run Streamlit Scripts:

 **Install Streamlit**